What is a product vision statement?

 Some of the most powerful product vision statements come from some of the world’s most successful companies.
 This is not a coincidence.
 These organizations developed compelling product visions that helped keep everyone on the team steering in the same direction—toward a shared, high-level goal for their products.

-Here are some of the best product vision statements we’ve seen:
+Here are some of the best examples we’ve seen:

 Sonos: Fill every home with music.